Cyosai/libhoudini-UnofficialArchive/README.md

 - **[ I ]**- **INSTALLATION METHOD:**

-Before doing this installation method, system.img should be supercharged (e.g **/system directory should be mounted as read/write**)
+Before doing this installation method, system.img should be supercharged (**/system directory should be mounted as read/write**)

 By  installing **gearlock** and using **gearlock recovery**, ***Android x86*** system.img can be supercharged or by using this guide: